 How different is Presumptive Tax from Turnover Tax?

-Presumptive Tax is charged at 15% of the single business permit or trade license while Turnover Tax was charged at a rate of 3% of the gross turnover.
-Presumptive Tax is paid once a year at the point of acquiring or renewing single business permit or trade license, Turnover Tax whose payment was made in four instalments per year.
-Taxpayers under the Turnover Tax regime were required to file a tax return.
-This is not the case with Presumptive Tax .
+Presumptive Tax, is charged at 15% of the single business permit or trade licence while Turnover Tax is charged at a rate of 3% of the gross sales.
+Unlike Turnover Tax whose payment is made monthly, Presumptive Tax is paid once a year at the point of acquiring or renewing a single business permit or trade licence.

 What is Turnover for Presumptive Tax purposes?

 Turnover is the gross receipts from a business.
 For multiple businesses, Turnover is aggregated from all businesses of a person for which a single business permit or trading license is issued or liable to be issued by a county government.